rytis-paskauskas/TCPCam/README.md

 - *"Hello World"* repeatedly transmits a string
 - *"Build with a JPEG test binary"* repeatedly transmits a sample image file
 ### Build and flash
-This project for the server follows the [standard ESP-IDF build workflow](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#build-the-project "ESP IDF build workflow").
+This project for the server follows the standard [ESP-IDF build workflow](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#build-the-project "ESP IDF build workflow").

-The client can be built using the included `Makefile`.
+The client can be built using the included non-portable `Makefile`.
 The client has been tested on Linux only.
 ## Client
-Saving received images as files or passing them to a HTTP streaming server are two most likely uses of TCPCam server.
+Saving received images as files or passing them to a HTTP streaming server are the two most likely uses of TCPCam server.

 Any suitable client, adaptable to TCPCam's simple [server request protocol](#server-request-protocol), could be used for that.